Rysth/Valorant-Conference-Page/README.md

 # 📖 Valorant Cyphers Conference Page <a name="about-project"></a>

 **Valorant Cyphers Conference Page** Discover top Cyphers Players, their strategies, and join our vibrant global community.
-Build with HTML, CSS, and JavaScript.
+Built with HTML, CSS, and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>